Skip to Content

 Colorectal cancer

-When polyps in the lower digestive tract (the colon and rectum) become cancerous. this is called colorectal cancer.
-It is often treated with chemotherapy, radiation or surgery.
-Colonoscopy screenings identify potential polyps and help you get treated sooner and more effectively.
+When polyps in the lower digestive tract (the colon and rectum) become cancerous, Sarah Cannon Cancer Network offers chemotherapy, radiation and surgery.
+Colonoscopy screenings identify potential polyps and help you get high-quality treatment sooner.

 You deserve the support and guidance of our experienced colorectal surgeons.

-• Fatigue
+• Sarcomas

 Services and treatments for colon and rectal cancer